jetsboy2011/Documentation/content/en/docs/Contribution guidelines/RoverCore-Documentation.md

 2. Writing should be free of major grammatical errors.
 3. All references should be linked properly.
 4. Try to refrain from lengthy sentences and using contractions.
+5. Titles and linkTitles for pages should be the same, with the exception of abbreviations or acronyms.
+   1. An example is [ModelViewController](/docs/concepts/mvc).
+The linkTitle is "Model View Controller", but the title is "MVC - Model View Controller".
+6. File names should be short and be able to distinguish one page from another.

 ## How do I link a reference to something?
 Good question!
 It is pretty easy.
 If for example you write the following: